0x6d696368/el7-server/README.md

 1. After install run `/usr/local/sbin/el7-bind_config <IP of ns1> <IP of ns2>` to configure the ns1 and ns2 IPs in `/etc/named.conf`.
 2. Edit `/etc/named/zones` to add your zones (do this on both ns1 and ns2)
 3. Edit your zones, for `example.com` the file would be in  `/var/named/example.com` etc. (only on ns1, ns2 gets the updates via DNS update mechanism)
-4. Optional: Follow DNSSEC setup below
+4. Follow DNSSEC setup below

 #### DNSSEC